 - Competency in the English language.
-A TOEFL score of 550 (paper-based), 213 (computer-based) or 80 (internet-based); or an IELTS equivalent score of 6.5, is required for applicants whose primary language is not English.
+A TOEFL score of 62 (internet-based); or an IELTS equivalent score of 6.0; or a DuoLingo equivalent score of 90, is required for applicants whose primary language is not English.
 If you are unable to access a testing location due to COVID-19 in your country, please contact your Admissions Counselor regarding alternative English proficiency assessment options.

 - Rank in upper 50% of the class.